 IEEE 802.11 support of existing worldwide ITS frequency bands

-The IEEE Std 802.11-2016 OCB functionality (802.11p) and ongoing work in the IEEE P802.11 TGbd provide technical capabilities for ITS in the defined ITS band in multiple regulatory domains around the world, not just in the USA.
+The IEEE Std 802.11-2016 OCB functionality (802.11p) and ongoing work in the IEEE P802.11 TGbd Task Group provide technical capabilities for ITS in the defined ITS band in multiple regulatory domains around the world, not just in the USA.
 The ITS band has been thoroughly studied at previous World Radio Conferences.
-IEEE Std 802.11-2016 OCB functionality (802.11p) are being deployed in various regions around the world in the 5.9 GHz ITS band.
-Technological innovations such as those currently being developed in the IEEE P802.11 TGbd task group will bring in next generation V2X functionality to this 5.9 GHz ITS band, while maintaining backward compatibility with IEEE Std 802.11-2016 OCB.
+IEEE Std 802.11-2016 OCB functionality (802.11p) is being deployed in various regions around the world in the 5.9 GHz ITS band.
+Technological innovations such as those currently being developed in the IEEE P802.11 TGbd Task Group will bring next generation V2X functionality to this 5.9 GHz ITS band, while maintaining backward compatibility with IEEE Std 802.11-2016 OCB.

-In summary, IEEE 802.11 is continuing to evolve the radio technology for various applications including WLAN connectivity and ITS in all regions around the world.
+In summary, IEEE 802.11 is continuing to evolve the radio technology for various applications, including WLAN connectivity and ITS, in all regions around the world.

 Comments on “… the transportation and vehicular safety related applications that are particularly well-suited for the 5.9 GHz band as compared to spectrum outside of the 5.9 GHz band, and how spectrum outside the 5.9 GHz band can be used efficiently and effectively to provide transportation and vehicular safety-related applications.”
 [3], paragraph 9